R-B-Suraj/anonymous-colleague-meet/README.md

 # [[anonymous-colleague-meet](https://colleague-meet-backend.herokuapp.com/)]
-A simple video chat application where you can chat with your colleague anonymously [[App link](https://colleague-meet-backend.herokuapp.com/)]
+A simple video chat application where you can chat with your colleague anonymously.
+Anonymity is important to get honest Feedback.
+[[App link](https://colleague-meet-backend.herokuapp.com/)]

 ## Technology used